Putting 3D Spatially Sparse Networks on a Diet: Introduction

 \section{Introduction}

 Recent advances in 3D neural networks made various 3D vision applications such as 3D shape classification~\cite{qi2017pointnet,qi2017pointnet++}, semantic segmentation~\cite{choy20194d}, object detection~\cite{qi2019deep,gwak2020generative}, reconstruction~\cite{mescheder2019occupancy}, 3D registration~\cite{choy2019fully,choy2020deep}, and many other tasks accessible.
 These work focus on broadening the spectrum of the 3D neural networks, but, over the years, the majority of research on 3D perception focus more on introducing customized convolution kernels that preserve the continuity of point cloud~\cite{qi2017pointnet,qi2017pointnet++,thomas2019kpconv,wang2019dynamic,tatarchenko2018tangent,mao2019interpolated,zhao2021point}.
-However, these continuous convolutions sometimes show lower performance or slower processing time on large scale datasets such as ScanNet~\cite{dai2017scannet} or autonomous driving datasets~\cite{behley2021ijrr,sun2020scalability} due to the slow and memory intensive nearest neighbor search in 3D.
+However, these continuous convolutions sometimes show lower performance or slower processing time on large scale datasets such as ScanNet~\cite{dai2017scannet} or autonomous driving datasets~\cite{behley2021ijrr,sun2020scalability} due to the slow and memory intensive nearest neighbor search in the coordinate space.
 Specifically, to accelerate the nearest neighbor search on GPU, they use pairwise distance computation that is expensive and requires quadratic $\mathcal{O}(N^2)$ memory footprint.
 This limits the resolution of the point cloud and prevents wider adoption on large-scale 3D perception.

-Discretized convolutions, on the other hand, sacrifice small quantization error ($\sim$1cm) for scalability that can process millions of points with faster inference using the spatially sparse representation and GPU hash tables~\cite{graham2014spatially,choy20194d,gwak2020generative}.
+Discretized convolutions, on the other hand, can process millions of points with faster inference using the spatially sparse representation and GPU hash tables~\cite{graham2014spatially,choy20194d,gwak2020generative} at the cost of small quantization error ($\sim$1cm).
 Thus, they show promising results on many large-scale indoor~\cite{armeni_cvpr16,dai2017scannet} and outdoor perception tasks~\cite{behley2021ijrr,sun2020scalability}.
 These discrete convolutions are effective in processing large-scale point clouds, yet these networks are still bulky due to their 3D convolution kernels, preventing wide adoption on edge devices, commodity servers, and low-power devices.

 In the image domain, we observe significant advances in network pruning techniques that compress a network by removing redundant parameters~\cite{lecun1990optimal,frankle2018the,frankle2019stabilizing,lee2018snip,molchanov2016pruning,mozer1989skeletonization} and network architecture design methods that reduce the memory and computation cost of a network by introducing efficient architectures~\cite{howard2017mobilenets,zhang2018shufflenet,tan2019efficientnet}.
 Compared with more mature research in 2D network compression, the network pruning and compression of 3D convnets have rarely been studied except for pruning spatially dense 3D convolution kernels for 2D videos~\cite{wang2020pruning3dfilters}.